Working with Docker Registries

 image: ${{MyAppDockerImage}}

-This says to Codefresh “in this step please use the Docker image that was built in the step named MyAppDockerImage
+This says to Codefresh “in this step please use the Docker image that was built in the step named MyAppDockerImage”.

 You can see the automatic pull inside the Codefresh logs.

-The image will still be pushed in your default Docker registry.
-If you don’t want this behavior you can simply add the disable_push
+The image is still pushed to your default Docker registry.
+If you don’t want this behavior, add the disable_push property in the build step.

 Pushing Docker images